ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The third element 'cred' is a CBOR byte string encoding the original binary representation of the Diffie-Hellman authentication credential that the KDC uses in the groups identified by the 'gname' values.
 The authentication credential complies with the format specified by the 'cred_fmt' element.

 If 'kdc_dh_creds' is included in the Token Transfer Request, the KDC SHOULD include the 'kdc_dh_creds' parameter in the Token Transfer Response, as per the format defined above.
 Note that the field 'id' of each 'kdc_dh_creds_entry' specifies the name or array of group names to which that 'kdc_dh_creds_entry' applies.
-As an exception, the KDC MAY omit the 'kdc_dh_creds' parameter in the Token Transfer Response even if 'kdc_dh_creds' is included in the Token Transfer Request, in case the KDC does not use a Diffie-Hellman authentication credential in any of the groups that the Client is authorized to join.
+As an exception, the KDC MAY omit the 'kdc_dh_creds' parameter in the Token Transfer Response even if 'kdc_dh_creds' is included in the Token Transfer Request, in the case that the KDC does not use a Diffie-Hellman authentication credential in any of the groups that the Client is authorized to join.

 The CDDL notation {{RFC8610}} of the 'kdc_dh_creds' parameter is given below.